-At the stadium, the host shall provide at least one photocopy machine with capabilities for reproducing statistics and other material on bond paper with a minimum per-copy speed of 60 per minute.
-This copy machine shall be located in an area convenient to the media.
+At the stadium, the host shall provide at least one photocopier with capabilities for reproducing statistics and other material on bond paper with a minimum per-copy speed of 60 per minute.
+This copier shall be located in an area convenient to the media.